Suck on the Pastels

-Suck On is a compilation album by The Pastels, released in 1988.
+Suck on the Pastels is a compilation album by The Pastels, released in 1988.
 It consists of a number of singles and B-sides released by the band between 1983 and 1985, as well as three tracks from a BBC session recorded in 1984.
 Tracks 4, 6 and 7 come from this session.
+The Rough Guide to Rock writes that it "served to maintain the band's profile during a largely unproductive 1988."

 Like Sittin' Pretty, the album is currently out of print.